divolte/divolte-collector/docs/configuration.rst

 HDFS Sink Property: ``file_strategy.sync_file_after_duration``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 :Description:
   The maximum time that may elapse after a record is written to the working file before it is flushed.
-Flushing is performed by issuing a ``hsync()`` call to flush HDFS data.
+Flushing is performed by issuing a :code:`hsync()` call to flush HDFS data.
 :Default:
   30 seconds
 :Example: